 I nodded assent as my fortune was read.
 Why yes, I do love thinking, and talking, and hoarding ideas, and knowing where “people and objects need to be placed,” but one theme did not jibe with me.
 Am I deliberative?

 If you know me, but aren’t me, my delusion is apparent.
-My decisions are considered not rash.
+All my decisions are considered.
 I moved to the US because I was mentally prepared to do it.
 And I was mentally prepared to do it because I can’t not deliberate.
 My brain preemptively and continuously churns through all the alternative stories, options, and possibilities, long before they are possibilities.
 This is also known as anxiety.

 Though I like “to explain, to describe, to speak in public,” I’m pretty quiet in a group meeting.
 I’m amazed by the folks who can blat half-digested ideas into a conference room.
 I prefer to stay quiet and absorb what’s being said.
 Let others chop vegetables; I will manage the stew.